 Electric Car Market in Germany in 2018 (Full Year)

 During the full calendar year 2018, only 36,062 new electric passenger vehicles were registered in Germany for the first time, or a market share of only 1,05% of the total German new car market compared to 25,056 and a market share of 0.7% during 2017.
+The total number of electric cars on German road increased by only 30,000 to 83,175 at the start of 2019.

 The electric car market in Germany is clearly growing and a wide variety of new models are expected to give the market a serious boost in 2019 and especially 2020.